-- Read your course outline and be ready to discuss. - Please write a reflection/journal about your insights/learning from each previous practicum seminar you attend (150 words typed and double-spaced in a word document).
+- Read your course outline and be ready to discuss. - Please write a reflection/journal about your insights/learning from each previous practicum seminar you attend (300 words typed and double-spaced in a word document).
 Please try to relate your reflection to your practicum experiences and your inner being.
 This is your reflection and it is your work.
-Please submit a printed version of your written journals during each practicum seminar, starting on October 21st, 2014.
-It is your responsibility to submit these journals to the Director Human Services Programs at the beginning of each workshop/seminar. - 10 hours of home study: Exploring policies of the Calgary Board of Education and others, as well as, understanding Alberta Education websites: In your last biweekly journal, you are required to reflect on this exploration.
+Please submit email your written journals during each practicum seminar.
+It is your responsibility to submit these journals to the Director Human Services Programs at the beginning of each workshop/seminar.